minetest-mods-camp/arena_lib/DOCS.md

 * `player_properties`: same
 * `team_properties`: same (it won't work if `teams` hasn't been declared)

-> Beware: as you noticed, the hub spawn point is bound to the very minigame.
+> **BEWARE**: as you noticed, the hub spawn point is bound to the very minigame.
 In fact, there is no global spawn point as arena_lib could be used even in a survival server that wants to feature just a couple minigames.
 If you're looking for a hub manager because your goal is to create a full minigame server, have a look at my other mod [Hub Manager](https://gitlab.com/zughy-friends-minetest/hub-manager).
 Also, if you want to be sure to join the same arena/team with your friends, you need to install my other mod [Parties](https://gitlab.com/zughy-friends-minetest/parties)

 ### 2.1 Privileges
 * `arenalib_admin`: allows to use the `/arenakick` command